robvet/dapr-workshop/Assignment03/step-by-step.md

    [Topic("pubsub", "collectfine")]
    ```

-   > The *"pubsub"* argument passed to this attribute refers to the name of the Dapr pub/sub component to use.
+   > The *"pubsub"* argument passed to this attribute refers to the name of the Dapr pub/sub component to use. *"collectfine"* is the name of the topic.

-Now you need to make sure that Dapr knows this controller and also knows which pub/sub topics the controller subscribes to.
-To determine this, Dapr will call your service on a default endpoint to retrieve the subscriptions.
+Now you need to make sure that Dapr is aware of this controller and knows the pub/sub topics to which it subscribes.
+To do so, Dapr will call your service on a default endpoint to retrieve the subscriptions.
 To make sure your service handles this request and returns the correct information, you need to add some statements to the `Startup` class:

 1. Open the file `src/FineCollectionService/Startup.cs` in VS Code.

-1. Add `AddDapr` to the `AddControllers` line in the `ConfigureServices` method:
+1. Append `AddDapr` to the `AddControllers` line in the `ConfigureServices` method:

    ```csharp
    services.AddControllers().AddDapr();